Wrobelax/sales_analysis_etl/README.md

 ## **Project description**
 This project uses open data from https://www.kaggle.com/datasets/carrie1/ecommerce-data.
-It includes data cleaning, transformation and visualization.
+It covers data cleaning, transformation and visualization.
 The dataset was transformed into SQL database (sqlite).

 ## **Features**